 The pedestrian zone "Calle 5 de Mayo" is the main shopping street of Puebla.
 From here you can reach Av.
 6 to the market hall.
 The cast-iron market "Mercado La Victoria" from 1910, has beautiful art nouveau glass works in the central dome.

-The construction of the country's second largest cathedral, after Mexico City, was started in 1575.
-The Renaissance church was inaugurated in 1649.
-The two towers were completed in 1768, they are the tallest bell towers in Mexico.
-Interesting is the dome cladded with azulejos tiles.
+The construction of the country's second largest cathedral began in 1575.
+The Renaissance church was consecrated in 1649.
+The two towers of the Catedral de Puebla were completed in 1768.
+They are the tallest bell towers in Mexico.
+The dome, clad with azulejo tiles, is also worth seeing.
+Puebla Cathedral is the city's most famous landmark.